surf-buddy/www/content/_index.md

     [[content.pages.paragraphs]]
       content = 'The watchface gets the forecast information from the SurfBuddy API that caches and transforms forecast responses from external services.
 At the moment this is mostly Surfline in combination with a GeoCity location service.'
     [[content.pages.paragraphs]]
-      content = 'The SurfBuddy API is crucial, because responses from forecasting services do not adhere to the size requirements of the Garmin watchfaces.'
+      content = 'The SurfBuddy API is crucial, because responses from forecasting services do not adhere to the limited size requirements of the Garmin watchfaces.'
     [[content.pages.buttons]]
       label = 'Learn more'
       href = '#'